CixoDevelop/colorstripe/readme.md

 microcontroller, the library must be recompiled!!!

 ### Support libs
- * AVR - stdavr, You must build it and add it to Your project also.
+ * AVR - avrroutine, You must build it and add it to Your project also.
 It is in libs/ dir.

 ## How to start coding for it?